dmitry-vorobiev/kaggle-pku-autonomous-driving-centernet/README.md

-# Peking University/Baidu - Autonomous Driving
+# Peking University/Baidu - Autonomous Driving - CenterNet

-This is a fork of [CenterNet repo](https://github.com/xingyizhou/CenterNet) with an additional pipeline and some minor functionality added.
+This is a fork of [CenterNet repo](https://github.com/xingyizhou/CenterNet) aimed at using this architecture for aforementioned Kaggle's competition.
+Major changes:
+* added new dataset `kaggle_cars`;
+* added new pipeline `car_pose_6dof`;
+* prerendering and using 3D location masks (the idea comes from 2018 paper *3D Pose Estimation for Fine-Grained Object Categories*);
+* mixed precision training (Nvidia's Apex amp) and gradient accumulation for higher batch size;
+* options to use SWA and weight decay for better generalization;

 To learn more about the competition please visit [kaggle.com](https://www.kaggle.com/c/pku-autonomous-driving).

 ## Installation